If you bought a car using finance between 2007 and 2024 you could be owed compensation.

 What happens when a claim is successful?

 If you are due compensation, this may include a refund of commission paid or the difference in interest rates if you were placed on a higher rate.
-The lender will usually make this payment directly to you by bank transfer and we will send you an invoice for our fees.
+The lender will usually make this payment directly to you by bank transfer or be used to reduce your loan balance.

 What happens if my claim is rejected?